 When UGC can cost you sales

 As you read above, UGC is a great way to boost sales.
-However, UGC can make things ugly, too.
+However, user generated content can make things ugly, too.

 The problem with UGC is that you CAN’T control it.

-There are plenty of examples of user-generated content campaigns gone horribly wrong.
+There are plenty of examples of user-generated content marketing campaigns gone horribly wrong.

 If you remember the campaign that McDonald’s ran, using the hashtag “#McDStories”, you’ll know what I’m talking about.